natcap/invest.users-guide/source/coastal_protection.rst

 The model estimates two types of shoreline response to wave attack.
 In the case of sandy beach systems, we compute the amount of shoreline erosion that takes place after a storm based on the user-input value of storm surge and the value of wave runup computed by the wave evolution model.
 In cases when the shoreline is composed of consolidated sediments (mangroves, marshes), we estimate an hourly amount of bed scour.
 In both cases, we use empirical equations that ignore the dynamic feedback that takes place between wave and bed as the erosion occurs.

-Wave runup (:math:`R_2`; see USACE (2004, Chap.
-Xx)) is an estimate of the maximum shoreward distance that waves can reach on the shoreline.
-Once the profile of wave height has been computed, we estimate the amount of wave runup at the shoreline based on the empirical equation proposed by Stockdon et al. (2006)xx:
+Wave runup (:math:`R_2`; see USACE (2002, Chap.
+4)) is an estimate of the maximum shoreward distance that waves can reach on the shoreline.
+Once the profile of wave height has been computed, we estimate the amount of wave runup at the shoreline based on the empirical equation proposed by Stockdon et al. (2006):

 .. math:: R_2=1.1 \left(0.35 m \sqrt {H_o L_o} +0.5\sqrt{0.563m^2H_o L_o+0.004H_o L_o } \right )
    :label: R2Stockdon

 where :math:`m` is the foreshore slope, or the average cross-shore slope at the shoreline.
 In the above equation, the first term in the parenthesis represents the wave setup, and it can be influenced by the presence of the vegetation.
 The second term represents the wave swash, and it is composed of two terms.
 The first term, which is a factor of the foreshore slope :math:`m` is called incident wave swash, and it can also be influenced by the presence of the vegetation.
 The second term is the called the infragravity swash.
-We assumed that this term is not affected by the presence of vegetation elements because vegetation does not affect long-period waves as much as it does short period waves (Bender and Houser, 2009xx).
+We assumed that this term is not affected by the presence of vegetation elements because vegetation does not affect long-period waves as much as it does short period waves (Bradley and Houser, 2009).
 In the absence of biogenic features, the CP model only requires information on the characteristics of offshore waves and foreshore slope to compute wave runup with Equation :ref:`R2Stockdon`.
 If intertidal or subtidal biogenic features are present, we estimate wave runup via a series of steps described below.

 First, we estimate, in the absence and in the presence of vegetation, the profile of wave height following the procedure outlined above, and the wave setup :math:`\overline{\eta}` at the shoreline by solving the following force balance equation: